Management of Acute Liver Failure

 General management and treatment options

 Seek senior help early.
 ITU admission will be required for all grades of encephalopathy in the acute patient.
-Your consultant should be aware of the patient on the day of admission so that early discussions can take place with relatives and the Liver Transplant Unit if needed.
+Your consultant should be aware of the patient on the day of admission so that early discussions can take place with relatives and the Scottish Liver Transplant Unit (SLTU), if needed.
+In patients who have taken an overdose, early psychiatry review is paramount if there is any suggestion of liver failure, even out of hours, prior to the onset of encephalopathy; a major untreatable psychiatric diagnosis is a contraindication to liver transplantation (an acute depressive episode is not).

 General